-ATLA Religion Database with ATLASerials is a database indexing the best journals, book reviews and books on Biblical, religion and theology topics.
+ATLA Religion Database and ATLASerials PLUS is a database indexing the best journals, book reviews and books on Biblical, religion and theology topics.
 It now includes what was formerly the ATLA Catholic Periodical and Literature Index.

-One unique feature of ATLA databases is the Scripture Search.
+One unique feature of ATLA database is the Scripture Search.
 This tutorial will demonstrate how to use this feature.

-MCSearch does search the ATLA databases.
-But if you want to use the Scripture Search feature, you must be searching directly in the ATLA databases, not MCSearch.
+MCSearch does search the ATLA database.
+But if you want to use the Scripture Search feature, you must be searching directly in the ATLA database, not MCSearch.

 This is the Milligan Library homepage.
-To navigate to the ATLA databases, click on the light blue tab labeled "Databases".
+To navigate to the ATLA database, click on the light blue tab labeled "Databases".

 If you are off-campus, you will be prompted to log in.
-Use your Milligan Network ID and password.
-This is the same one you use for Canvas.
+Use your Milligan Network ID and password, the same one you use for Canvas.